OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/postgresql/connect-java.md

                 nRowsInserted += preparedStatement.executeUpdate();
                 System.out.println(String.format("Inserted %d row(s) of data.", nRowsInserted));

-                // NOTE No need toocommit all changes toodatabase, as auto-commit is enabled by default.
+                // NOTE No need to commit all changes to database, as auto-commit is enabled by default.

             }
             catch (SQLException e)